dsurujon/BFClust_scripts_data/README.md

 This directory supplements the BFClust publication by Surujon et al., and includes all custom code and data files.

 ## protocols
 Set of markdown files as guides to run all pipelines
+In addition, the jupyter notebook `Prochlorococcus.ipynb` has example code that is used for processing clustering output for one dataset

 ## scripts
 Custom scripts used in any pre/post-processing